About Troop 312

 and emphasizes the development of the individual.
 We also have fun!

-Mr. Mike Shelton is the Scoutmaster for Troop 312, and welcomes all
+Mr. Nathan White is the Scoutmaster for Troop 312, and welcomes all

 inquiries regarding the Troop.
 You may contact him at the following address:

 Nathan White, Scoutmaster

 Boy Scout Troop 312